gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 **Priority: High**

 The catch log is the most differentiated feature of RiverRecords.
 It gives authenticated anglers a structured, searchable record of their fishing history in which every catch is permanently linked to the exact conditions present on that day.
-Unlike a simple journal, the conditions snapshot — automatically assembled from live USGS, weather, and community hatch data — transforms each entry into a data point that grows more valuable as the log accumulates.
+Unlike a simple journal, the conditions snapshot is automatically assembled from live USGS, weather, and community hatch data, and transforms each entry into a data point that grows more valuable as the log accumulates.

 The immutability of the conditions snapshot is a deliberate design principle: the snapshot reflects what conditions were at the time of logging, not what the data shows now.
 This preserves the historical accuracy of the record even as live conditions change.